rowanam/rolling-stone-best-songs-quiz/README.md

 ## Known Bugs and Future Fixes

-### Switch game mode
+### Switch game mode during quiz

 The plan was to have the game mode buttons displayed above the quiz throughout the game, and have the user be able to click on them and switch to a different quiz.
-They were removed as the code to start a new game wasn't working, but this would be a good feature to reimplement and fix in future.
+They were removed as the code to start a new game didn't work, but this would be a good feature to reimplement and fix in future.

 ## Testing